Mechanical and Mechatronics Engineering

 Project

-Te Waipounamu, the South Island of New Zealand, contains many braided rivers where the riverbed is often coarse gravel and pebbles.
-The riverbed is therefore a porous media, which enables the water to penetrate through the spaces between individual grains.
-Furthermore, the mean speed and dynamics of the turbulent water flowing above is affected by the porous media.
+Te Waipounamu, the South Island of New Zealand, contains many braided rivers where the riverbed often consists of coarse gravel and pebbles.
+The riverbed is therefore a porous medium, which enables the water to penetrate through the spaces between individual solid grains.
+Furthermore, the mean speed and dynamics of the turbulent river flowing above is affected by the porous media.
 Understanding the influence of riverbed porosity and permeability is therefore critical for predicting discharge rates, biogeochemical processes and ultimately river health.

 Project